Fentanyl

 • coma

-In the case of an overdose, Naloxone (also known as Narcan®) reverses the effects of opiates (including fentanyl).
+Naloxone (also known as Narcan®) temporarily reverses the effects of opioid overdose (including fentanyl).
+13

 Long-term effects

-• respiratory impairment.3 Tolerance and dependence Using fentanyl on a regular basis can lead to dependence (addiction), and tolerance, which means you need to take larger amounts to get the same effect.
+They may also develop a tolerance to it, which means they need to take larger amounts to get the same effect.

 Using fentanyl with other drugs